-Through our membership in the Mining Association of Canada, we continued to implement the Towards Sustainable Mining ("TSM") performance system, a world class management standard designed to help mining companies responsibly drive sustainability performance and manage risk.
-In 2021, we achieved Level A for all TSM protocols at all operations, except for the Safety protocol at Huaron, San Vicente, La Colorada and Morococha where we had fatal accidents, and the Tailings Management protocol at Morococha, Huaron and Timmins due to management system improvements that are in progress.
+Through our membership in the Mining Association of Canada, we continued to implement the TSM performance system, a world class management standard designed to help mining companies responsibly drive sustainability performance and manage risk.
+In 2022, we achieved or maintained Level A or higher for all TSM protocols at all operations, except for the Safety protocol at Huaron, Dolores and La Arena where we had fatal accidents.

-During 2021, reviews of the environmental and social performance of our operations were led by our Senior Vice President of Corporate Affairs and Sustainability, our Vice President, Social Sustainability, Inclusion and Diversity, and our Vice President, Environment, and our reviews of our tailings facilities were led by our Vice President, Mineral Processing, Tailings and Dams.
-The reviews typically include in-person inspections of our mine sites and surrounding areas with key operations and sustainability team personnel, reviews of monitoring programs and operating procedures, and evaluation of the principal environmental and social issues related to each of these operations.
+During 2022, reviews of the environmental and social performance of our operations were led by our Senior Vice President of Corporate Affairs and Sustainability, our Vice President, Social Sustainability, Inclusion and Diversity, and our Vice President, Environment, and our reviews of our tailings facilities were led by our Vice President, Mineral Processing, Tailings and Dams.
+The reviews typically include in-person inspections of our mine sites and surrounding areas with key operations and corporate team personnel, reviews of monitoring programs and operating procedures, and evaluation of the principal environmental and social issues related to each of these operations.
 In addition to periodic reviews, detailed environmental audits and sustainability audits are conducted at each operation approximately once every two years.

 We conduct environmental audits to assess the mines' facilities, operating procedures and control systems to ensure that procedures comply with regulations, are consistent with our corporate standards, and that potential risks are being managed.
-Due primarily to COVID-19 restrictions, an environmental audit was only undertaken at the La Colorada mine in 2020.
-The ability to complete the environmental audit program continued to be partially affected by pandemic-related travel restrictions in 2021, however the Timmins, Dolores, Escobal and San Vicente mine audits were completed.
+The ability to complete the environmental audit program was partially affected by pandemic-related travel restrictions in 2022; however the Huaron, La Arena, Shahuindo and La Colorada mine audits were completed.
 In intervening years between audits, the implementation of the corrective actions required by each audit is monitored and confirmed.
-The La Colorada, La Arena, Shahuindo, and Manantial Espejo mines' corrective actions were found to be satisfactory in 2021.
+The Timmins, Dolores, Escobal, San Vicente and Manantial Espejo mines' corrective actions were found to be satisfactory in 2022.

 We continuously work to ensure that all tailings storage facilities, dams, heap leach pads, and waste stockpiles are robustly designed, built, operated, maintained and closed in accordance with our internal standards, the TSM Tailings Management protocol, the Canadian Dam Association guidelines, and known global best practices in order to prevent any incidents or failures.
 Our tailings storage facilities and water dams are subject to routine inspections, audits, geotechnical and environmental monitoring, annual reviews, and independent reviews to continually improve systems and methods in order to minimize potential harm associated with these long-term facilities.
-During 2021, tailings management audits and followup reviews were also undertaken at the Morococha, Huaron, La Colorada, Timmins and Manantial Espejo mines.
-Dam safety reviews, or annual inspections in the case of heap leach facilities, were conducted in 2021 by the respective third-party engineers of record for all tailings storage facilities and heap leach pads.
+During 2022, tailings management audits and follow-up reviews were undertaken at the Huaron and Timmins mines.
+Dam safety reviews, or annual inspections in the case of heap leach facilities, were conducted in 2022 by the respective third-party engineers of record on all tailings storage facilities and heap leach pads.
 In addition, all operating tailings storage facilities have independent reviews conducted by third parties approximately every five years.
-In 2021, an independent review was carried out at Huaron, which was an update from its last review in 2015.
+In 2022, an independent review was carried out at Dolores, which is a heap leach operations.
+The TSM Tailings Management protocols do not apply directly to heap leach operations or water reservoirs, however, we have adapted these protocols as best practices to heap leach operations.
 All tailings storage facilities and heap leach pads are in satisfactory condition and monitoring results are normal.

-Our Timmins, La Arena, Shahuindo, Huaron, Morococha, La Colorada, Dolores, and Escobal mines were all inspected by government agencies in 2021 and no material environmental issues were recorded.
+Our Timmins, Dolores, La Colorada, Escobal, La Arena, Shahuindo, Huaron and Manantial Espejo mines were all inspected by government agencies in 2022 and no material environmental issues were recorded.